ga4gh/vrs/CONTRIBUTING.md

 ## Issues
 [Issues](https://github.com/ga4gh/vrs/issues) are for bug reports, and planned feature descriptions.
-When creating an issue, use sentence casefor the issue title and avoid the use of periods at the end of titles.
+When creating an issue, use sentence case for the issue title and avoid the use of periods at the end of titles.

 ## Branches